logo of design your homeschoolhomeschool photos

 If self directed learning is a goal we desire for our children, then we need to teach them the steps involved and the discipline it takes to arrive there.

-How do we encourage self directed learning?
+HOW do we encourage self directed learning?

 1. Create a Rich Learning Environment